Hyakujuu Sentai Gaoranger

-It aired from February 18, 2001 to February 10, 2002, replacing Mirai Sentai Timeranger and was replaced by Ninpuu Sentai Hurricaneger.
+After Toei Company filed a trademark on October 25, 2000, it aired from February 18, 2001, to February 10, 2002, replacing Mirai Sentai Timeranger, and was replaced by Ninpuu Sentai Hurricaneger.
 Footage from this show was used in the 2002 American series Power Rangers Wild Force and was later dubbed in 2010 as the retitled Power Rangers: Jungle Force for South Korean television in place of Samurai Sentai Shinkenger.
 Gaoranger aired alongside Kamen Rider Agito.

 On May 14, 2018, it was announced that Shout!
 Factory had licensed Gaoranger for release in North America and it was released on December 18, 2018.
-This is 11th Super Sentai to be released in North America on DVD in Region 1 format as Jetman was released before Gaoranger.
+This is the 11th Super Sentai to be released in North America on DVD in Region 1 format as Jetman was released before Gaoranger.

 Plot

-A millennia ago, humans fought a war against demon ogres known as the Orgs.
+A millennium ago, humans fought a war against demon ogres known as the Orgs.
 With the help of the Power Animals, the ancient Gao Warriors were able to defeat the Orgs' leader Hyakkimaru, sealing the Orgs away along with one of their own.
 When the seal wanes, the Power Animals select a new generation of Gao Warriors to fight the freed Orgs and protect all life on Earth.
 The current Gao Warriors, the Gaorangers, are recruited to abandon their civilian lives and names while traveling to find the other Power Animals that were in hiding.